andyvorld/LGSTrayBattery/readme.md

 Does not support mice that uses HID++ 1.0 protocols.
 (Older than 2012?)

-No working refresh/rescan code for connected/disconnect devices.
-Current work around is to restart the program.
+~~No working refresh/rescan code for connected/disconnect devices.
+Current work around is to restart the program.~~ Rescan device is done manually within the right-click context menu.

 Currently there are some weird interactions with mouses that can be wired or wireless (e.g. G403) when running in wired mode.

+For unifying receiver devices, currently the program only polls the first device.

 ## Working with
 - G403 Wireless